Show Me the Way (Peter Frampton song): Year-end charts

+Certifications

 Later versions

 The American alternative rock band Dinosaur Jr recorded it as a bonus track on the 1987 album You're Living All Over Me.
 In May 2000, Peter Frampton revisited it in a performance with the Foo Fighters, on Late Show with David Letterman.
 It was also recorded in 2014 by Jake Kitchin for use as background music television commercials for Uncle Ben's Beginners rice.
 Frampton recorded the song again as a version for acoustic guitar for his 2016 CD Acoustic Classics.